 Saves time and effort: Computer-based exams significantly reduce the time required by both the test producer and the test taker..
 The only thing the test creator needs to do is create the questions and the proper solutions, then upload them into the software used to administer the online exam.

 The software guarantees that the applicant sees the questions accurately and evaluates the candidate’s responses correctly.
 It also lifts the stress of pen-and-paper exams, enabling students to perform better.
 Computer-based exams have a broader reach, providing the advantage of reaching a wider audience than exams administered in other ways.

 Exams taken on a computer are flexible since users can select the testing location and time frame that best suits them.
 This is particularly helpful when a pandemic, like Covid, requires many people to take exams from their homes.
 This feature allowed students to take exams in the convenience of their homes.

 The arguments outlined above make clear the credibility and advantages of computer-based tests in the existing evaluation system.
 As we can see, computer-based assessments are here to stay and will likely continue to significantly impact the educational landscape.
 The fact that students now have a more comfortable option for taking tests than in the past will substantially aid the growth of the education sector.
 Computer-based tests have proven reliable, and shortly, we’ll see a lot more of them.
 Soon, our exam will be transformed.

 Manjeet Mehta CEO @Pesofts

-Manjeet Mehta is a professional writer and also the CEO @Pesofts, He passes out from IIT Roorkee in the year of 2013 and started their own business with thinking of the growing education sector with the help of technology.
+Manjeet Mehta is a writer and CEO @Pesofts.
+He graduated from IIT Roorkee in 2013.
+Mehta started his own business.
+He aimed to grow the education sector using technology.
 You can check out LinkedIn him and follow here LinkedIn